The peer-to-peer layer#

 The connection between each peer is encrypted using NaCl authenticated-encryption API.
 This is done to provide an additional level of security and tamper-proof guarantees in the communication between peers.

-Pool of connections
+Pool of connections#

-All the above modules are used in P2p_pool, which constitutes the core of the P2P layer, together with the worker processes described below.
+All the above modules are used in P2p_pool , which constitutes the core of the P2P layer, together with the worker processes described below.
 It comprises various tables of connections as well as methods to query them, also connections are extended with another message queue where lower-level messages (like responses to ping) are filtered out and only application-level messages are kept.

-The main entry point of the P2P layer is in module P2p.
 See below for a description of workers acting onto the P2P layer.

-Welcome worker & connect handler
+Welcome worker & connect handler#

-{Black, White, Grey}lists
+{Black, White, Grey}lists#

-The node administrator can also flush greylist tables with the octez-admin-client.
+The node administrator can also:

-The node administrator can also choose to unban peers and addresses that were manually banned or accidentally greylisted.
+• unban peers and IP addresses that were manually banned.

-Maintenance worker
+Maintenance worker#

 The maintenance worker is in charge of establishing an appropriate number of connections with other nodes to guarantee a realistic view of the state of the blockchain.
 It is created with a set of targets to reach regarding the desired amount of peers it needs to keep an active connection to.